JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-02-How-Python-defaultdict-made-my-day.md

 ### DEFAULTDICT from Collections

 Imagine you don't have to check wheter there is such key as *course* or *lab*.
-It would be nice.
-So check this out🚀!
+It would be nice🚀!
 Below example won't raise exception.
 It will automatically create simple dictionary on level below *defaultdict*.

 ```python
 from collections import defaultdict